LeProxy1337/Draken-Paster-Child-Predator/README.md

 **Draken** is a **child predator**, and a **skid**.
 He claims he has self-coded his cheat **Samsung** when it is a vase paste, and the KM which is the only semi-coded part of his cheat which was done by soar.

 **• paster proof**
-Their driver is a PEAuth paste, and it touches to disk
+their driver is a PEAuth paste, and it touches to disk

 **registery:** \Registry\Machine\SYSTEM\ResourceManager\Registrars\
 **root kit:** \\.\vdrvroot